A Rundown of Saturday's Happenings at Training Camp

 The Colts produced 115 victories for the 2000-09 decade, surpassing the league record of 113 by San Francisco from 1990-99.

 "The big thing I certainly want to see is efficiency.
 (Another) big thing is whether or not they can do their job and do it well at the speed that is required.
 I do think that we have a lot of capable and able-bodied young guys who are excited about this opportunity.
 We are looking forward to that." – Caldwell on what he wants to see out of his young players in tomorrow's preseason opener against the San Francisco 49ers.

 QUOTE OF THE DAY

-The weather in Anderson on Saturday was sunny with a high of 81 degrees according to weather.com.
+The weather in Anderson on Saturday was rainy early and then overcast with a high of 80 degrees during practice according to weather.com.